Background Image for Header:

 Quarantine is avoiding contact with others to the furthest extent possible for the next 14 days, as directed by the local health department.
 You should not be on campus for class or work at any point during this period.
 You are likely in quarantine because you’ve been considered a close contact of someone who tested positive for COVID-19.

 - You will be contacted by the Mineral County Health Department and Student Health and provided isolation guidelines, medical guidance and begin contact tracing efforts.

 - Please be prepared to provide accurate information for the contact tracing process so we can work quickly to notify close contacts (those who have been within six feet of you for more than 15 minutes) and mitigate further spread of COVID-19.
 It may help to review your calendar and travel to remember locations and close contacts.
 If it helps, write this down so you can give the most accurate picture to those conducting the contact tracing process.

 - We know that during this time you may tell those who are determined to be close contacts that you have tested positive for COVID-19.
 Those people may very well receive information to quarantine as a result of the contact tracing process, but we ask that you and those close contacts allow time for us to accurately conduct contact tracing and alert them on their next steps.

-- You should not be leaving your residence unless absolutely necessary.
-To help you during this time, the College has developed a list of helpful resources to help you.
-Please see below.
+You should not be leaving your residence unless absolutely necessary.
+To help you during this time, the University has developed a list of helpful resources.

-- The Mineral County Health Department and College will work together to make sure you meet CDC criteria before releasing you from isolation.
-You must meet the criteria of 10 days — plus improvement in symptoms and no fever for 24 hours as long as the illness is mild to moderate.
-Student Health will notify you that you have met the criteria to return to their assigned dorm and class.
+The Mineral County Health Department and University will work together to make sure you meet CDC criteria before releasing you from isolation.
+You must meet the criteria of 10 days of isolation, plus improvement in symptoms and no fever for 24 hours as long as the illness is mild to moderate.
+The University will notify you that you have met the criteria to return campus and in-person classes.